 This week I had a conversation with an old friend (for now let me call him Chris) I had in flying school.
-He was in tears seeing how bad he had made a total mess of his life.
-He expressed to me that he had noted that he was not the person he was before joining flying school.
+He was in tears seeing how bad he has made a total mess of his life.
+He says he is not the guy he used to be before joining flying school.
 He had moved out of his parent’s house, attended every party in town, started drinking and smoking; he has been very Aggressive and a bit of a Manic.
-He said that he so lost.
-Speaking from his heart Chris told me that he felt like he was in a prison and all he wanted was to end his life.
+He says he feels so lost.
+Speaking from his heart Chris told me that he feels like he is in a prison.

-I deeply felt for Chris, I was never involved in all that but at some point I felt like my life was on autopilot.
-All that happened was a continuous cycle of friend’s parties; school, followed by a complete and utter lack of fulfillment.
+I feel Chris, I was never involved in all that but at some point I felt like my life was on autopilot.
+All that happened was a continuous cycle of friend’s parties; school, followed by a complete and utter lack of fulfillment by the way I don’t miss that life.
 I wanted more, not necessarily in the material sense of personal wealth and success.
 I wanted more out of life.
-I wanted a passion a conceptual dream that would not let me sleep out of pure excitement.
+I wanted a passion a conceptual dream that wouldn’t let me sleep out of pure excitement.
 I wanted to spring out of bed in the morning, rain or shine, and have that zest for life that seemed so intrinsic in early childhood…..
-Back to Chris, he said that he felt like God had a book full of his sins and mistakes from him, and felt like it was too late for him.
+Back to Chris, he said he feels like God has a book full of his sins and felt like it was too late for him.
 That can be a very scary statement if it’s true.

 Samson couldn’t see the light of day without his eyes, but he came to see the truth that the way of this world and sin does not pay.
 He saw the sorry mess he had made of himself and was willing to let God work his will through him.
 He fervently prayed and asked God to hear him.
 God did.
 God always hears such heart-felt, humble prayers.
 Samson said, “Let me die with the Philistines.”
 He then bowed himself with all his might against the two pillars.
 His muscles bulged, quivered, and filled with greater God given strength than ever before.